 - Oestrogen therapy.
-For example the oral contraceptive or hormone replacement therapy (HRT).
+For example as oral contraception or hormone replacement therapy (HRT).

 Although the underlying causes of PCT may not be curable, the condition can be well controlled and the porphyrin levels reduced to normal.
-It is important that known predisposing factors are controlled or treated.
+It is important that known predisposing factors are controlled or treated as well.
 With appropriate treatment, the skin problems resolve slowly and eventually disappear though they may leave some scars.
-Relapse 2-3 years after successful treatment may occur.
+Relapse 2 or more years after successful treatment may occur.
 This is why patients with PCT, whatever the contributing or predisposing factors are, should continue seeing their doctor regularly.
 Recently, a cure for the hepatitis C virus infection has become possible with direct acting antiviral drugs (DAA), which cures the virus infection and the associated PCT.

 - Regular removal (usually every two weeks) of a unit of blood (the same amount as given by blood donors) to decrease iron levels.
 The medical term for this treatment is venesection.
 The body uses iron to make more blood and the process is repeated until enough iron has been removed – often 5 to 6 units of blood.
 This will take several months in most cases.
 If you also have haemochromatosis, venesection may be needed on a long-term basis.
 The lowering of liver iron concentrations results in improved function of UROD enzyme.

-- Low-dose chloroquine or hydroxychloroqine (usually half a tablet twice weekly).
+- Low-dose chloroquine or hydroxychloroqine (usually twice weekly tablet).
 It is important that only this very small dose is used, as larger doses can cause an acute illness.
 The chloroquine and hydroxychloroquine make the porphyrins more soluble and increase their excretion in the urine, which may result in some darkening of the urine.
 As only low doses of chloroqine or hydroxychloroquine are used, regular eye review is not generally required.

 Both treatments are effective in most patients.
 The choice will depend on various factors, including which are considered to be the most important predisposing conditions in each patient.
 Occasionally both treatments may be required.
 In patients who cannot tolerate either of these two treatments, other options such as drugs that help remove iron from the body are available, although these are more complicated to administer.
+Other measures:

 - Alcohol.
 All alcoholic drinks should be avoided.